 The future of evidence, expertise and think tanks – a foresight perspective on ‘evidence-based’ decision making

-Our Executive Head, Kristel Van der Elst, is at the ESPAS Annual Conference 2018 in Brussels this week, where she spoke about the current credibility crisis resulting from issues such as fake news and lack of transparency, and its implications for “evidence-based” policy.
+Our Director General, Kristel Van der Elst, is at the ESPAS Annual Conference 2018 in Brussels this week, where she spoke about the current credibility crisis resulting from issues such as fake news and lack of transparency, and its implications for “evidence-based” policy.

 The ESPAS conference brings together global foresight practitioners and strategists to explore and share insights on the social, economic, technological and geopolitical trends shaping the future of Europe and the world.
 Some of these experts, including our Executive Head, shared their insights in ESPAS’ Shaping the Future in a Fast-Changing Worldpublication.

 Here’s Kristel’s post:

 A current crisis of credibility is fuelled by a series of events and revelations which brought into light fake news, opaque think tank practices, non-reproducible research, issues around institutions’ conflicts of interest, lack of transparency and intellectual independence as well as the serving of funders’ interests – corporate and foreign government donors, to name a few.
 If this trend persists credibility will be an intense challenge for experts, think tanks and anyone seeking to persuade with evidence.
 At the same

 These revelations might sprawl a corrective response towards increased transparency about the sources of and influences on ideas.
 Despite it, the future of evidence, expertise, and ‘evidence-based’ policy is bound to become increasingly complex.